wso2/docs-choreo-dev/en/docs/develop-components/source-configuration-descriptor.md

-The source configuration file allows users to define component configurations with fine-grained control.
-Endpoint and connection configurations can be defined through the source configuration file (`component.yaml`).
-These configurations are expected from the user, as they cannot be automatically inferred from the source code.
+Configure service endpoints and connections through the Choreo source configuration YAML file (`component.yaml`).
+Choreo expects the `component.yaml` file to ensure the necessary configurations for initializing endpoints and connections, as these configurations cannot be automatically inferred from the user source code.

+The source configuration file must be committed to the user's repository and placed in the `.choreo` folder at the root of the project directory.
+This ensures the ability to version the configuration files alongside repository commits, enabling better tracking and management of configurations.

 !!! note
+    -  The `component-config.yaml` and `endpoints.yaml` files will eventually be deprecated.
+For more details, refer to the Migration Guides for [component-config.yaml](http://www.google.com) and [endpoints.yaml](http://www.google.com).
-    - Choreo prioritizes configuration files in the following order: `component.yaml` takes precedence, followed by `component-config.yaml`, and lastly `endpoints.yaml`.
+    - Choreo prioritizes configuration files in the following order: `component.yaml` takes the highest precedence, followed by `component-config.yaml`, and then `endpoints.yaml`.
-    - File schema is validated during the `Source Configuration Validation` step of the component build pipeline.

-### Component Configuration Descriptor
-#### component.yaml (Recommended)
+## component.yaml

-The new component configuration descriptor `(component.yaml)` simplifies and enhances the configuration of components within Choreo, providing a cleaner and organized schema structure for `endpoints` and `dependencies` for better readability, reducing complexity, and adopting a descriptor-based approach.
-Versioned schema ensures backward compatibility providing a seamless transition.

-#### What's new with `component.yaml`?

-- **Multiple Network Visibilities**: Support for defining multiple network visibilities for endpoints, allowing fine-grained access control.
-- **Display Name and Name (Unique Identifier)**: Ability to assign a display name and unique identifier to endpoints for better management.
+The `component.yaml` descriptor-based approach simplifies and streamlines overall endpoint and connection configuration management.
+The use of versioned schemas ensures backward compatibility, providing a seamless transition for future updates.

-The `component.yaml` file has a defined structure and includes the following elements:
+The `component.yaml` file allows the following root-level fields for defining configurations:

 | Field                | Required     | Description                                                             |
 |----------------------|--------------|-------------------------------------------------------------------------|